A NeuroAffective-CBT Perspective on Perimenopause: Multi-System Recalibration of Brain, Body, and Behaviour

 Nutrition, Recovery, and Sex-Specific Adaptation

-Adaptive recovery following resistance exercise requires adequate nutritional support.
-Exercise represents a physiological stressor that can be translated into positive adaptation only when sufficient macronutrients and restorative sleep are available.
-Energy and amino acids derived from dietary intake provide the substrate for muscle repair, neurotransmitter synthesis, and neuroplastic adaptation.
+Adaptive recovery following resistance exercise depends on adequate nutritional and restorative support.
+Exercise functions as a physiological stressor that can be translated into positive adaptation only when sufficient macronutrients, energy availability, and sleep are present.
+Dietary energy and amino acids provide the substrate for muscle repair, neurotransmitter synthesis, and neuroplastic adaptation, while restorative sleep supports hormonal regulation, tissue recovery, and cognitive-emotional stability.
+These recovery processes are relevant across populations, although age, hormonal status, and sex-specific physiology may influence how adaptation unfolds and how support should be calibrated.

 Sex-specific factors influence these adaptive processes.
 During the reproductive years, hormonal fluctuations across the menstrual cycle may alter substrate utilisation, perceived exertion, and caloric needs.
 Some evidence suggests energy expenditure can increase modestly during the luteal phase, potentially influencing appetite and recovery demands.